lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

   1. **Acknowledgment**.
 The EULA shall stipulate that use of the Application by the User shall be subject to these Terms, and the User agrees, to the extent applicable, to comply with these Terms.
   2. **Parties to the EULA.** You and the User shall acknowledge that the EULA is concluded between you and the User only and not with Lazada, and accordingly, the EULA shall stipulate that Lazada shall not be responsible for, and shall not have any liability whatsoever under the EULA, or any breach by you or any User of any of the terms of the EULA.
-  3. **Fees and Scope of Services.  **The EULA shall provide clear details of all services (including licenses) granted thereunder, and any fees payable.
+  3. **Fees and Scope of Services.** The EULA shall provide clear details of all services (including licenses) granted thereunder, and any fees payable.
-  4. **Data Processing.  **Where required by applicable Data Protection Laws, the EULA shall specify the appropriate data processing terms with the User which govern your processing of any Personal Data of buyers or customers of the User in accordance with the requirements of the applicable Data Protection Law;
+  4. **Data Processing.** Where required by applicable Data Protection Laws, the EULA shall specify the appropriate data processing terms with the User which govern your processing of any Personal Data of buyers or customers of the User in accordance with the requirements of the applicable Data Protection Law;
-  5. **Third-Party Beneficiary.  **The EULA shall stipulate that Lazada, and any member of the Lazada Group, are third-party beneficiaries to the EULA, and shall have the right (exercisable at its sole discretion) to enforce any term of the agreement (including, the termination clause) against the User directly.
+  5. **Third-Party Beneficiary.** The EULA shall stipulate that Lazada, and any member of the Lazada Group, are third-party beneficiaries to the EULA, and shall have the right (exercisable at its sole discretion) to enforce any term of the agreement (including, the termination clause) against the User directly.
   6. **Compliance with the Terms.** The EULA shall stipulate that the User's right to use the Application and any sub-licence granted by you to the User pursuant to these Terms shall be automatically terminated in the event that the Terms are terminated for any reason whatever, or in the event of any breach of these Terms (whether by you or the User), or if directed by Lazada (including where access to the Open Platform, the Tools, Lazada Services and/or the Application is disabled, suspended or terminated (whether in part or in whole) pursuant to these Terms).

 **SCHEDULE 1**

 **DATA PROTECTION AND CYBERSECURITY**

-**Section 1: Developer 's Data Breach**
+**Section 1: Developer’s Data Breach**

 (a) The Developer shall comply with all of the following with respect to Data Breaches:

 (i)The Developer shall inform Lazada in writing, as soon as the Developer becomes aware of or suspects or has reasonable cause to suspect that a Data Breach has occurred.
 Such notification must be made immediately and in no event later than twelve (12) hours after the time of discovery or suspicion of the Data Breach.

-(ii)The Developer's notification to Lazada pursuant to sub-paragraph (i) above shall contain reasonably sufficient information about the Data Breach (if so requested, in the format requested by Lazada), including but not limited to information about (A) the date and time of the Data Breach, (B) the date and time the Data Breach was discovered, (C) the number of affected individuals, (D) the amount and type of affected Personal Data, (E) how Personal Data has been affected (e.g. unauthorised access, use, encryption, tampering, exfiltration etc), (F) whether the Data Breach has been contained and (G) the containment steps already taken or which will be taken by the Developer.
+(ii)The Developer’s notification to Lazada pursuant to sub-paragraph (i) above shall contain reasonably sufficient information about the Data Breach (if so requested, in the format requested by Lazada), including but not limited to information about (A) the date and time of the Data Breach, (B) the date and time the Data Breach was discovered, (C) the number of affected individuals, (D) the amount and type of affected Personal Data, (E) how Personal Data has been affected (e.g. unauthorised access, use, encryption, tampering, exfiltration etc), (F) whether the Data Breach has been contained and (G) the containment steps already taken or which will be taken by the Developer.

 (iii)Lazada may from time to time request for information regarding an actual or suspected Data Breach and the Developer shall use its best endeavours to provide such information to Lazada in writing (if so requested, in the format requested by Lazada) within six (6) hours of receiving a request from Lazada.

-(iv)The Developer's obligation to provide information about the Data Breach under sub-paragraphs (a)(i) and (ii) above shall continue until the Data Breach has been fully resolved (including, where appropriate, when the final decision has been issued by the data protection regulatory authority(ies)).
+(iv)The Developer’s obligation to provide information about the Data Breach under sub-paragraphs (a)(i) and (ii) above shall continue until the Data Breach has been fully resolved (including, where appropriate, when the final decision has been issued by the data protection regulatory authority(ies)).
 The Developer shall promptly provide Lazada with any and all updated information regarding the Data Breach as and when any developments arise.

-(vii)Notwithstanding anything else to the contrary in these Terms, Lazada reserves the right to suspend or terminate the Developer's access to Personal Data immediately if Lazada becomes aware or reasonably suspects that a Data Breach has been suffered by the Developer.
+(vii)Notwithstanding anything else to the contrary in these Terms, Lazada reserves the right to suspend or terminate the Developer’s access to Personal Data immediately if Lazada becomes aware or reasonably suspects that a Data Breach has been suffered by the Developer.

 (b) The Developer shall preserve and retain all relevant records and evidence in connection with the Data Breach for at least two (2) years from (i) the date of the Data Breach; or (ii) where there are any inquiries from or investigations conducted by the relevant regulatory authorities, the date when the final decision has been issued by such relevant regulatory authority(ies)(whichever is the later), unless mutually agreed otherwise by the Parties.
-The Developer shall make these records and evidence available for Lazada's inspection and audit upon request by Lazada which may be made at any time including after the expiration or earlier termination of these Terms.
+The Developer shall make these records and evidence available for Lazada’s inspection and audit upon request by Lazada which may be made at any time including after the expiration or earlier termination of these Terms.

-(c) Lazada is entitled to, and the Developer accepts and acknowledges Lazada's right to, conduct or appoint external parties to conduct scans, checks and assessments on the internet for any Vulnerabilities involving any Lazada-owned servers, assets or Lazada Content that may have been disclosed on the internet without Lazada's and/or Lazada User' authorisation.
-The Developer consents to the access by Lazada and/or such external parties appointed by Lazada to data stored in the Developer's servers and systems in the course of such scans, checks and assessment due to Vulnerabilities in the Developer's servers and/or systems.
-If a Vulnerability is discovered or suspected on the Developer's servers and/or systems, Lazada may in its discretion inform the Developer and Lazada may require the Developer to undertake remedial actions to rectify or mitigate the Vulnerability which affects any Lazada-owned assets or Lazada Content.
+(c) Lazada is entitled to, and the Developer accepts and acknowledges Lazada’s right to, conduct or appoint external parties to conduct scans, checks and assessments on the internet for any Vulnerabilities involving any Lazada-owned servers, assets or Lazada Content that may have been disclosed on the internet without Lazada’s and/or Lazada User’ authorisation.
+The Developer consents to the access by Lazada and/or such external parties appointed by Lazada to data stored in the Developer’s servers and systems in the course of such scans, checks and assessment due to Vulnerabilities in the Developer’s servers and/or systems.
+If a Vulnerability is discovered or suspected on the Developer’s servers and/or systems, Lazada may in its discretion inform the Developer and Lazada may require the Developer to undertake remedial actions to rectify or mitigate the Vulnerability which affects any Lazada-owned assets or Lazada Content.

-(i)Upon being notified of the Vulnerability, the Developer shall promptly propose remedial actions to rectify, remove or mitigate the Vulnerability within a mutually agreed timeline for Lazada's approval.
-Lazada shall not unreasonably withhold approval of the Developer's proposed remedial actions.
+(i)Upon being notified of the Vulnerability, the Developer shall promptly propose remedial actions to rectify, remove or mitigate the Vulnerability within a mutually agreed timeline for Lazada’s approval.
+Lazada shall not unreasonably withhold approval of the Developer’s proposed remedial actions.

-(ii)Upon Lazada's approval of the proposed remedial actions, the Developer shall complete the proposed remedial actions within a reasonable time as may be prescribed by Lazada depending on the risk rating for such Vulnerability and in any case no later than three (3) months after the date of Lazada's approval.
+(ii)Upon Lazada’s approval of the proposed remedial actions, the Developer shall complete the proposed remedial actions within a reasonable time as may be prescribed by Lazada depending on the risk rating for such Vulnerability and in any case no later than three (3) months after the date of Lazada’s approval.

-(iii)Lazada may from time to time request for information regarding the Vulnerability and the status of the Developer's remedial actions, and the Developer shall use its best endeavours to provide such information to Lazada in writing (if so requested, in the format requested by Lazada) within two (2) weeks of receiving the request from Lazada.
+(iii)Lazada may from time to time request for information regarding the Vulnerability and the status of the Developer’s remedial actions, and the Developer shall use its best endeavours to provide such information to Lazada in writing (if so requested, in the format requested by Lazada) within two (2) weeks of receiving the request from Lazada.

 (d) A breach by the Developer of any obligation under this Schedule shall be deemed a material breach of these Terms and without prejudice to any other rights, claims remedies available to Lazada, Lazada shall be entitled to terminate these Terms pursuant to Clause 18.1(b)(ii)

 **Section 2: Cybersecurity**

 (a) The Developer shall implement protective measures for data that are no less rigorous than Good Industry Practices and which are commensurate with the consequences and probability of unauthorised access to, or use, misuse, damage, destruction, or loss of, the data to the extent such data is under the control of or in the possession of the Developer including the requirements as set out in the Security Measures.